Who Are Giving God Glory Today?

 22. By giving glory to Jehovah, in what ways are you blessed, and what should be your resolve?

 22 By giving glory to Jehovah, you are blessed in many ways.
 As you exercise faith in Christ’s ransom sacrifice, you become reconciled to God and enjoy a peaceful and fruitful relationship with your heavenly Father.
 (Romans 5:10) As you look for reasons to give glory to God, you become more positive, appreciative.
 (Jeremiah 31:12) Then, you are in a position to help others live a happy, fulfilling life, thereby finding greater happiness yourself.
-(Acts 20:35) May you be among those who make it their firm resolve to give God glory
+(Acts 20:35) May you be among those who make it their firm resolve to give God glory—now and forever!

 The term “biomimetics” comes from the Greek biʹos, meaning “life,” and miʹme·sis, meaning “imitation.”